DebConf is the annual conference of the Debian community. This year’s DebConf was held in Kosovo, a European country from the Balkans.

 • Receipt of payment of 40 Euros for visa fee

 I did not receive any acknowledgement of the receipt of my email from the embassy.
-After not receiving a response, I wrote an email to the embassy asking for my visa application status on the 22nd of June.
-The embassy responded by saying that my name is not in the list of approved names.
+On the 22nd of June (13 days after submitting the application), I wrote a follow-up email to the embassy asking for my visa application status.
+The embassy responded by saying:

 Your name is not in the list of approved names to apply remotely.
 Therefore your case cannot be processed.

-As the travel date was approaching, I was panicking.
-I asked my travel agent to check on the cancelation fee for my flight, which was around 15,000 INR.
-However, repeated assurances from Arianit made us stay on our plans.
-On the 3rd of July, he sent us a letter from Kosovo’s Ministry of Foreign Affairs stating that our visas will be processed in Tirana, Albania.
-The problem is that at the airport, the airlines will ask you for the Kosovo visa if you say you are going to Kosovo.
-If you cannot present a Kosovo visa, they can choose not to give you your boarding pass.
-So, the document stating that our applications were being processed in Tirana was not enough.
+As the travel date approached, I was panicking.
+I asked my travel agent to check on the cancellation fee for my flight.
+They told me it was around 15,000 INR.
+However, repeated assurances from Arianit made me stick to my plans.
+On July 3rd, he sent us a letter from Kosovo’s Ministry of Foreign Affairs stating that our visas were being processed in Tirana.

 After grilling me for some time, the airline gave me my boarding pass.
 The next stop was immigration.
-However, the immigration only asked me where I was going, to which I said “Albania” and they asked me to show visa.
+However, the immigration officer only asked me where I was going, to which I replied, “Albania,” and they asked me to show a visa.
 I told them that Albania was visa-free.
-So, they only checked whether Indians require a visa to visit Albania.
-I was elated after the immigration was cleared.
-This followed by boarding the flight.
+So, they only checked whether Indians required a visa to visit Albania.
+I was elated after clearing immigration.
+This was followed by boarding the flight.

 I had a connecting flight from Dubai.
-Here I met other DebConf attendees coming from Kochi and Mumbai.
-Before boarding the flight, we were asked once again on our purpose to visit Albania to which we showed our invitation letters.
-Again, they didn’t notice the conference was in Kosovo.
+Here, I met other DebConf attendees coming from Kochi and Mumbai.
+Before boarding the flight, we were asked once again about our purpose for visiting Albania, to which we showed our invitation letters.
+Again, they didn’t notice that the conference was in Kosovo.

 On the 7th of July, while we were in Tirana, we received the following email from one of the conference organizers, Arianit: